bra1nDump/ai-task-vscode/docs/backlog.md

   - Have them implement a common interface
 - Compile the script to get context instead of getting context manually within two available commands

-@crust IS IMPORTANT - do not actually create any <changes> simply write out your thoughts in plan form.
+@bread IS IMPORTANT - do not actually create any <changes> simply write out your thoughts in plan form.
 Provide suggestions on how I can create abstractions for context providers.
 Also provides the rough design ideas given the files.
 The rough idea is I want to create some sort of compilation step that I will use later on to compile bread scripts